JulienRouse/blog-data/content/blog/17_My_NaNoWriMo_in_2020.md

 # My Nanowrimo 2020

 I always dreamed to be a writer when I was little.
 It was my answer to everybody that asked me what I wanted to be when I grow up between middle school until late high school.
-(It was actually my third career choice, my first dream "job" was being an Eskimo)
+(It was actually my third career choice, my first dream "job" was being an Eskimo).

 Now I'm a bit far off from that path, but writing slowly for this blog brings me a bit closer to that dream.
 But I write sporadically and my backlog for new articles is getting full.
 Getting to it is always the hardest part.
 So I went on my way to subscribe to [NaNoWriMo](https://nanowrimo.org/about-nano): the National Novel Writing Month!